Mike1604/Codeforces-Practice/README.md

 # Codeforces-Practice
 <h1> Hi!</hi>
 <hr>
-<p>Here are some of the codeforces problems that I´ve been solved</p>
-Here is my profile! :)
+Here are some of the codeforces problems that I´ve been solved Here is my profile! :) https://codeforces.com/profile/Mike...
-https://codeforces.com/profile/Mike...